dpiperidis/GBARoboLib/README.md

 gcc -o gbafix.exe gbafix.c

 # Usage
-Copy the directory robolib to your project folder _(where your main c file is)_ \ Include GBARoboLib to your main c file with the command\
+Copy the directory robolib to your project folder _(where your main c file is)_.
+Include GBARoboLib to your main c file with the command\
 #include "robolib/gbarobot.h"\
 See the example code _(robot_avoid_obstacles_example.c)_ in this repository in order to understand how to use this library